 What Premier League Games are on BBC?

-The BBC will have showed four fixtures in their live Premier League debut with their final game set to be Wolves v Burnley at 6pm on Wednesday 15th July.
+The BBC showed four fixtures in their live Premier League debut with their final game being Wolves v Burnley which resulted in a 1-1 draw on Wednesday 15th July.

 Bournemouth v Crystal Palace kicked off the BBC’s coverage, ending in a 2-0 victory to the visitors.